About Matt Alder

 So you know that the first and most important key point, which I feel I say time and time again.
 But people still don't do, is understand your audience, so you know a large organization will have a number of different audiences that it's speaking to.

-Understanding that audience, understanding where they are, understanding what motivates them, understanding what’s going to emotionally connect with them is important because when it comes to content marketing, even business to business content marketing and employment content marketing an emotion is always key.
+Understanding that audience, understanding where they are, understanding what motivates them, understanding what's going to emotionally connect with them is important because when it comes to content marketing, even business to business content marketing and employment content marketing an emotion is always key.
 Emotion is the thing that drives action always in content and in storytelling.

 "Emotion is the thing that drives action always in content and in storytelling."